 Matthias Church is one of those buildings in Budapest that catches your glance and leaves you staring for a long time.
-Its magnificent architecture, rich history and perfect placement atop Buda Castle Hill makes it all the more unique.
+Its magnificent architecture, rich history and picturesque placement atop Buda Castle Hill makes it all the more unique.
 In this post we’ll talk a little about its history, how to get there, and how to make the most of this marvelous church in Budapest, Hungary.

 Brief Background of Matthias Church